An introduction to professional accountancy bodies

 Qualification: CIMA Certificate in Business Accounting; CIMA Professional Qualification

 CIMA is the natural progression for people with finance and business degrees.
 If you have a degree in a relevant subject, you could be entitled to exam exemptions.
 However, graduates in any degree discipline can study CIMA.
-You would start by studying the CIMA Certificate in Business Accounting, which will give you a solid grounding to then progress on to CIMA’s Professional Qualification.
+You would start by studying the CIMA Certificate in Business Accounting (Cert BA), which will give you a solid grounding to then progress on to CIMA’s Professional Qualification.

 Chartered Institute of Public Finance and Accountancy (CIPFA)